veit/jupyter-tutorial/docs/productive/envs/pipenv/env.rst

     >>> os.environ['USERNAME']
     'Veit'

-The credentials, e.g. of the version management, can also be specified in the ``Pipfile``, e.g.:
+The credentials of the version management, can also be specified in the ``Pipfile``, for example:

 .. code-block:: ini